 Why Do You Get Thirsty At Night?

 You shouldn’t be needing water during the night, right?
-You’ve just spent the last few hours sipping on water throughout the day to stay hydrated.
+You’ve just spent the last several hours sipping on water throughout the day to stay hydrated.
 So, why do you find yourself getting thirsty right before bed?

 There are a few reasons for this, such as: